arteteco/FunModels/thesis/appendices.md

-## Additional resources and information
+## Appendix I: Additional resources and information

 All of the datasets, scripts and resources to reproduce the analysis are available at https://github.com/arteteco/FunModels